 Danshari (断捨離), or if you like the art of decluttering, is a Japanese concept that is gaining more and more popularity (although it is about less and less).
-The term is difficult to translate and it’s composed from three ideograms (断捨離), meaning “refuse”, “dispose” and “seperate”.
-In a conventional sense it is rendered as “cleaning” or “tidying up”.
+The term is difficult to translate and it’s composed of three ideograms (断捨離), meaning “refuse”, “dispose” and “separate”.
+In a conventional sense, it is rendered as “cleaning” or “tidying up”.

 Fume Sasaki – the minimalist guru